-Explanation of Change Description State Cost Local Cost C. Credit Recovery Pilot The Credit Recovery Pilot Supports the Strategic Plan 2014 Goal 3: Increasing the Graduation Rate.
-Based on the recommendation of the Cohort Graduation Rate Task Force, a pilot credit recovery program will be initiated in one of the zones that will be a blended instructional approach utilizing online learning with classroom instructional time with a teacher.
-Extended employment will be utilized to hire (\$295,400) highly effective teachers to lead the credit recovery pilot.
+Explanation of Change Description State Cost Local Cost C. Credit Recovery The Credit Recovery Program supports the Strategic Plan 2014 Goal 3: Increasing the Graduation Rate.
+Based on the recommendation of the Cohort Graduation Rate Task Force, a credit recovery program will be initiated in four zones with secondary schools that will be a blended instructional approach utilizing online learning with classroom instructional time with a teacher.
+Extended employment will be utilized to hire highly effective teachers to lead the credit recovery program.
 This program will assist high school students in staying on track to graduate with the class they entered high school in ninth grade.
-Salaries & Benefits \$295,400 D. New Leaders for New Schools is a partnership with a nonprofit organization to train principal candidates.
+Salaries & Benefits \$1,295,400 D. New Leaders for New Schools Program New Leaders for New Schools is a partnership with a nonprofit organization to train principal candidates.
 The training is designed to produce results-oriented leaders with an unwavering commitment to ensuring that every student achieves academic success.
-The program includes a five-week Summer Foundations Institute focused on problem-based case studies followed by a full-time, paid residency in a school with one-on-one support from a leadership coach.
-In August of 2009, ten full-time New Leaders for New Schools resident principals were placed in high-needs CMS schools.
+The program includes a five-week Summer Foundations institute focused on problem-based case studies followed by a full-time, paid residency in a school with one-on-one support from a leadership coach.
+In August of 2009, ten full-time New Leaders for New Schools resident principals were placed in high-needs GMS schools.
 Fourteen resident principals will be placed in August 2010.
 Weekly seminar sessions designed to build on the summer foundations will be provided by the leadership coach and the executive director for New Leaders for New Schools.
 After successful completion of the one-year residency, New Leaders for New Schools resident principals earn North Carolina principal licensure and are potential candidates for a principalship.
 New Leaders for New Schools expects participants to make a five-year commitment to CMS beyond the residency year.
 County funding is requested for four additional full-time resident principals.
-Salaries & Benefits \$215,078 E. Magnet Program MONTESSORI MIDDLE SCHOOL A middle school Montessori program will be added Salaries & Benefits \$1,136,350 through a phase-in process.
+Salaries & Benefits \$215,078 Е. Magnet Program MONTESSORI MIDDLE SCHOOL A middle school Montessori program will be added Salaries & Benefits \$1,136,350 through a phase-in process.
 The sixth grade will remain on the existing Montessori elementary sites.
 Supplies & Materials \$44,900 Grade 6 was added to the Highland Mill and Park Road Montessori sites in 2009-10.
 Grade 6 will be Equipment \$54,600 added at Chantilly for 2010-11.
 Grade 7 will be added at Sedgefield Middle School beginning in 2010-11, with Grade 8 to be added in 2011-12.
-The program provides continuation of the highly functioning elementary Montessori programs and promotes high academic achievement and effective Total \$1,235,850 educators.
-A new Montessori middle school program will enhance parental and community connections as support for this addition was generated by such groups.
-Staff training and purchases of authentic materials are in progress as well as modifications to the building sites.
+The program provides continuation of the highly functioning elementary Montessori programs and promotes high academic achievement and effective educators.
+Total \$1,235,850 academic achievement and effective educators.